 As the last generation of appliance technicians head into retirement, major companies like Whirlpool are having trouble finding skilled replacements.

-Q 8: What are some career options for appliance technicians?
+What are some career options for appliance service technicians?

-There are few different career paths you can take.
-You could start your own appliance repair business, or work for the following employers:
+There are a few different career paths you can take.
+You could start your own appliance repair business, or work for the following types of employers:

 No. You do not need to complete an apprenticeship or pass a certification exam to work on electric units as an appliance service technician.

-However, like we said before, if you want to service gas-fired units, you’ll need to get your gas technician certification.
+However, if you want to service gas-fired units, you’ll need to get your gas technician certification from the Technical Standards and Safety Authority (TSSA).
 Beginners start with the G3 level.